simulatedScience/Twisty_Puzzle_Program/documentation/puzzle_solver.md

 _____

 ## Reevaluating states visited before
 It is possible to reach the same state with different moves.
 In that case, if the current way to reach that state is better than a previous way, the following states are also evaluated suboptimally.
-Therefor it's beneficial to re-add that state to the *open list* in order to increase the chance of finding an (optimal) solution.
+Therefore it is beneficial to re-add that state to the *open list* in order to increase the chance of finding an optimal solution.

 This can also help to find any solution.
 To understand how, consider the following example: